talal/ilm/lib.typ

   show heading: it => {
     // Do not hyphenate headings.
     set text(hyphenate: false)
-    // Start chapters on a new page except for figure lists (index of figures/tables/listings). if chapter-pagebreak and it.level == 1 {
+    // Start chapters on a new page except for bibliography and indices.
+We do a manual
-      // Do not start each figures list (index of figures/tables/listings) on separate
-      // pages as this can get quite tedious if the document only has a couple of figures,
-      // tables, or listings.
-      // Note that we do however start the first figure index on new page.
-We do this by
+    // pagebreak for bibliography and indices (see explanation down below). if chapter-pagebreak and it.level == 1 {
+      let b-t = it.body.text
-      // using a manual `pagebreak()` down below. if not it.body.text.starts-with("Index of") {
+      if not b-t.starts-with("Index of") and b-t != "Bibliography" {
         pagebreak()
       }
     }